richardcarter79/react-minimal/README.md

 * npm install
 * npm run dev
 * visit [http://localhost:3000](http://localhost:3000)
 * Express is running at [https://localhost:8080](http://localhost:8080).
-This can be changed in there backend/server.js file, but also needs to be changed in the webpack config proxy.
+This can be changed in the /backend/server.js file, but also needs to be changed in the webpack config proxy.

 ## Introduction